corybrunson/bitriad/README.md

 }
 ```

-If you experience any problems with the installation process (that aren't resolved by `?` and searching, e.g., [StackExchange] [3], please let me know.
+If you experience any problems with the installation process (that aren't resolved by `?` or searching [StackExchange] [3], please let me know.
+I may well have left some silly error in a recent commit.

 [3]: http://stackexchange.com/

 ## Tools

-The folder `R` contains implementations of several triadic analysis tools.
-In particular these include
+The package implements several tools from the paper, most importantly
-* an.triad.census, which conducts a motif survey of affiliation network triads, understood to be triples of actor nodes and any events attended by at least two, and the results of which can be collapsed down to the incrementally more compact uniformity, structural, and simple censuses; and
+* `triad.census.an`, which conducts a motif survey of affiliation network triads, understood to be triples of actor nodes and any events attended by at least two, and the results of which can be collapsed down to the incrementally more compact uniformity, structural, and simple censuses; and
-* an.transitivity, a shell for bipartite clustering coefficients that can be specialized to the [Opsahl] [9], exclusive, and several other clustering coefficients, including a shortcut to the Watts-Strogatz clustering coefficient of the projection onto actors.
+* `transitivity.an`, a shell for bipartite clustering coefficients that can be specialized to the [Opsahl] [9], exclusive, and several other clustering coefficients, including a shortcut to the Watts-Strogatz clustering coefficient of the projection onto actors (to be eventually replaced with a proof-of-concept implementation in the same vein as the others).

 [9]: http://toreopsahl.com/2011/12/21/article-triadic-closure-in-two-mode-networks-redefining-the-global-and-local-clustering-coefficients/
 [10]: http://www.nature.com/nature/journal/v393/n6684/abs/393440a0.html